 To address the problem of plastic pollution in our oceans, we are looking to sources of single-use plastic in our community.
 By teaching restaurants ocean-friendly practices, we are able to increase awareness, drive change in behavior, and create a scalable impact to reduce our plastic (and water!) footprint.
-This project is a major focus for us in winter 2018!

 Ocean-Friendly Gardens are a solution to water pollution.
 By contouring landscapes for rainwater retention; creating living soil to sponge up water, filter pollution, and sequester carbon; installing climate-appropriate plants, and more we can prevent contaminated water and fight climate change in our own backyards.